Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Preliminary

-For an oriented object detector, it accepts images of objects as input, and outputs bounding boxes with $position$, $scale$ and $angle$ parameters.
-However, we reveal that object and box are essentially different concepts, which will produce breakpoints in the angular ground-truth.
-The discontinuous ground-truth cannot be fitted exactly by continuous output of the detector especially at the breakpoints, so angular prediction near the breakpoints become very unstable, which causes the boundary issue.
+For an oriented object detector, it accepts image of object as input, and outputs bounding box with $position$, $scale$ and $angle$ parameters.
+However, we reveal that box and object are essentially different concepts, which will produce breakpoints in the angular ground-truth.
+The discontinuous ground-truth cannot be fitted exactly by continuous output of the detector especially at the breakpoints, so angular prediction near the breakpoints becomes very unstable.